-Renee and I took an overnight train from Oslo thinking we’d have 36 hours in Bergen, maximise our time, and save the cost of a night’s accommodation.
+Renee and I took an overnight train from Oslo thinking we’d maximise our time, have 36 hours in Bergen, and save the cost of a night’s accommodation.

 In hindsight it wasn’t the best move as not only did we not see any of the scenery on one of the world’s prettiest rail routes because it was dark outside but the rocky, bumpy train meant neither of us really slept.

 But we arrived to find that Bergen was jaw-dropping, as we’d expected Norway to be.
 It rains about 240 days per year here but we were extremely lucky with the weather and it never rained enough to bother us.

 The wooden shops of Bryggen’s waterfront are iconic to the city, the second largest in Norway.
 The crooked wooden staircases and back alleyways were busy but interesting to explore with shops aimed at tourists selling souvenirs, traditional crafts, Scandinavian jumpers and Christmas decorations as well as restaurants.

 We also wandered around the Bergenhus Fortress and the waterfront Fish Markets.